 BLAZE ® treated surfaces provide extreme wear and abrasion resistance extending the life of your product.

-The BLAZE ® process is environmentally benign, producing zero hazardous waste via air or water.
+The BLAZE ® process is environmentally benign, producing zero hazardous waste to landfill, air, or water.

-BLAZE ® wields a Knoop hardness of 1800-2300 (harder than Tungsten carbide), making it extremely impact resistant without unwanted brittleness.
+BLAZE ® wields an extreme hardness of 1800-2300 knoop (harder than Tungsten carbide).
+This is achieved without unwanted brittleness.

-The BLAZE ® surface provides permanent lubrication regardless of load size, producing the ultimate functional surface .
+The BLAZE ® surface provides permanent lubrication regardless of load, producing the ultimate functional surface.